 Current Research Projects

-At this time, all human subjects research has been paused until further notice.
+At this time, we are resuming our human subject research with increased safety precautions, in accordance with guidelines set forth by Stanford University.
 The safety of out participants is our number one priority in the COVID-19 Pandemic.

 ProBC2: Prefrontal Cortex Abnormalities Associated With Breast Cancer Chemotherapy-2